How Much Does a Patio Cover Cost in Houston?

 4. How to Get the Most Accurate Price

 The best way to get a precise cost is to schedule a consultation, since every home and patio layout is different.
 But understanding the factors above will help you plan your budget with confidence.
+As a leading Houston patio cover company, we understand the specific permitting and HOA needs of our local neighborhoods and we are always glad to provide a free quote.

 Explore your local service area: